talorlik/ldap-2fa-on-k8s/application/README.md

 - **Internet-Facing ALB** for UI access from the internet
 - **2FA Application** with Python FastAPI backend and static HTML/JS/CSS frontend
+  - Self-service user registration with email/phone verification
+  - Admin dashboard for user management and approval workflows
+  - User profile management with edit restrictions
 - **ArgoCD Capability** for GitOps deployments (AWS EKS managed service)
 - **cert-manager** for automatic TLS certificate management
 - **Network Policies** for securing pod-to-pod communication
+- **PostgreSQL** for user registration and verification token storage
+- **Redis** for SMS OTP code storage with TTL-based expiration
+- **SES Integration** for email verification and notifications
 - **SNS Integration** for SMS-based 2FA verification (optional)

 ## Architecture